H-zz-H69/Discord-RAT/README.md

   - Trolling [[Plugin]](https://github.com/H-zz-H69/Discord-RAT-Plugins/)
   - Stealer on Startup for like tokens and stuff [[Plugin]](https://github.com/H-zz-H69/Discord-RAT-Plugins/)
   - Pass, crypto and telegram session Stealer [[Plugin]](https://github.com/H-zz-H69/Discord-RAT-Plugins/)
+  - Up to 9 Custom Plugins to add

 - **RAT Builder GUI**
   GUI to build the RAT and add plugins and more. 🎁